Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Deep Learning assisted heuristic Tree Search

+This provides both positive and negative information about what branches lead to an optimal solution to the branching DNN.
+We note, however, that while we currently only consider one optimal solution per instance, other training schemes could be possible, such as when multiple optimal solutions are available for a particular instance, which is often the case for the CPMP.

+For training the bounding network, we use similar input as for the branching network.
+The key difference is that instead of an output for each branch, the value network has a single output that provides an estimate of the cost to complete a partial solution.
+We thus create training examples with $x_k := B_k$ and $y_k := m - k + 1$.

-During training, each DNN is presented with a small subsample of $m$ problem states $s_1,\dots,s_m$ that are then propagated through the network to generate the associated output $f(s_1),\dots,f(s_m)$.
-These values are then compared to the expected output (using a loss function) to calculate the error of the network.
-In the next step, the weights of the network are adjusted according to their influence on the error to reduce the error in the next iteration (gradient descent).
-Once all problem states of the training set $X$ have been processed, the first \emph{epoch} of the training is completed.
+During training, each DNN is repeatedly presented with a small sample $\{(x_{q_1},y_{q_1}),\dots,(x_{q_v},y_{q_v})\}$ of the DNN training set.
+The input $x_{q_1},\dots,x_{q_v}$ is propagated through the network to generate the associated output $f(x_{q_1}),\dots,f(x_{q_v})$.
+These values are then compared to the correct output $y_{q_1}, \dots, y_{q_v}$ from the training data using a loss function.
+The loss function is used to calculate the inaccuracy of predictions.
+In the next step, the weights of the network are adjusted according to their influence on the loss function to reduce the loss function value in the next iteration (gradient descent).
+Once all training examples of the training set have been processed, the first \emph{epoch} of the training is completed.
 The training can be continued for several epochs until no further improvement of the error is observed.
-We again refer to the book by~\cite{goodfellow2016} for more details regarding the learning process.
+We again refer to~\cite{goodfellow2016} for more details regarding the learning process.